 Not choosing the perfect headphones can cause a headache.
 For example, headphones that do not fit our ears properly might fall off while riding, and headphones without proper buttons (or void of voice assistance) might require us to take our gloves off.

-Having considered every factor into consideration, these are my Top 7 Best Headphones For Snowboarding in 2023.
+Having considered every factor into consideration, these are my Top 7 Best Headphones For Snowboarding.

 Can You Wear Headphones While Snowboarding?